AstraBert/AmpliPiper-docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "AMPLIPIPER is a comprehensive yet modular pipeline that is able to perform a wide variety of downstream tasks on raw, basecalled, Oxford Nanopore long reads."
+description: "AmpliPiper is a comprehensive modular pipeline that is able to perform a wide variety of downstream tasks on raw, basecalled, Oxford Nanopore long reads."
 permalink: /
 ---

-# AMPLIPIPER
+# AmpliPiper
 {: .fs-9 }

-AMPLIPIPER is a comprehensive yet modular pipeline that is able to perform a wide variety of downstream tasks on raw, basecalled, Oxford Nanopore long reads.
+AmpliPiper is a comprehensive yet modular pipeline that is able to perform a wide variety of downstream tasks on raw, basecalled, Oxford Nanopore long reads.
 {: .fs-6 .fw-300 }

 [Get started now](#quickstart){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }